HNN227 - Quality and Safety: Nursing Practice 3

-1 x 2 hour lecture or equivalent cloud presentation/s, 1 x 2 hour tutorial, 1 x 2 hour simulation session per week, 4 weeks clinical practicum
+2 Cloud (online) hours, 1 x 2 hour seminar, 1 x 2 hour simulation session per week and 160 hour clinical placement

-This unit is one of three units within the Clinical Studies in Nursing 2 cluster.
-Students are provided with learning opportunities to develop a systematic body of knowledge and skill related specifically to the assessment and management of people experiencing acute episodic illness in hospital.
-Students will be exposed to the professional and social contexts of nursing and focus learning on the identification of risk, the management of symptoms, and the impact of hospitalisation on patients’ functional abilities.
-Students will have opportunity to apply and integrate knowledge and skills learned in this unit and previous units during a four (4) week clinical placement.
+This unit is one of three units within the Clinical Studies Cluster: Year 2.
+The unit aims to provide opportunities for students to develop knowledge and skills related specifically to the assessment and management of patients experiencing acute episodic illness in hospital.
+The focus of learning is on the identification of risk, the management of symptoms, and the impact of hospitalisation on patients’ functional abilities.
+During a four (4) week clinical placement students will have the opportunity to further develop and apply knowledge and skills learned in this unit and previous units.

 Department of Human Services policy and Working with Children Act